 Most importantly, the reduced interest rates and/or fees that come with a debt management plan gives you a better shot at paying off your debt.
 You also won’t have to worry about debt collectors calling or being sued once you enter into a plan.

 Finding a reputable credit counseling agency is crucial, but you might not know how to find one or what to look for once you do.
 That’s where Resolve can help.
 Because we’re not a credit counseling agency, the Resolve platform doesn’t provide debt management plan services directly, but we can help you decide if a debt management plan makes sense.
-If you want to pursue it further, we also can connect you with one of our trusted partners to figure out your next steps.
+If you want to pursue it further, we also can connect you with a trusted partner in the Resolve Network to figure out your next steps.

 If you haven’t yet created a Resolve account, click here to get started.